graalvm/workshops/native-image/non-fungible-verses/README.md

 Docker image, with your native executable in it, is much smaller than the Java Docker Image.

 Finally, you saw how to build a mostly-statically linked native executable with Native Image.
-These can be packaged in smaller containers, such as Distroless and these let us shrink the size of the Docker Image even further.
+These can be packaged in smaller containers, such as Distroless and these let you shrink the size of the Docker Image even further.

 ### Learn More